CumulusNetworks/docs/content/cumulus-linux-515/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 In a multi-tenant EVPN symmetric routing environment without MLAG, the VLAN interface (SVI) IPv4 address is typically unique on each leaf switch, which does not require RFC 3527 configuration.

 The following example:
-- Configures the SVIs vlan10 and vlan20, and the layer 3 VNI VLAN interface for VRF RED vlan4024_l3 to be part of INTF_CMD list to service DHCP packets.
+- Configures the tenant SVIs vlan10, vlan20, and vlan30 as downstream interfaces.
+- Configures the layer 3 VNI VLAN interface for VRF `UPLINK_VRF` vlan4024_l3 as an upstream interface.
 To obtain the layer 3 VNI VLAN interface, run the `nv show vrf <vrf-id> evpn` command.
-- Configures the SVI vlan30, which is located in VRF BLUE to be part of the downstream interface list.
-- Sets the DHCP server IP address to 10.1.10.104.
+- Sets the DHCP server IP address to 10.1.100.104.

 {{%notice note%}}
 You do not need to add physical uplinks in the EVPN relay configuration.
 Only layer 3 VNI VLAN interface configuration is required for uplinks.